shubhang-arora/two-phase-locking/readme.md

 Program first identifies what is the operation in method assignFunction and then it assigns different functions to begin transaction, readLock, writeLock, end transaction.

 Output is printed to the console

+BUGS: <br>
+ If      you     find     a     bug,     please     report     it     at
+       https:/github.com/shubhang-arora/two-phase-locking